Narromine: Indigenous history

-Wiradjuri country is one of the largest Indigenous populations in central New South Wales and are traditional owners of the land in the Narromine district.
+The Wiradjuri country are one of the largest Indigenous populations in central New South Wales and are traditional owners of the land in the Narromine district.
 Skilled in hunting and gathering, Wiradjuri tribes occupied much of the land between Wambool/Wambuul (renamed the Macquarie River by late settlers), the Kalar (the Lachlan River) and the Murrumbidgerie (Murrumbidgee River).
 Early European settlers appropriated Wiradjuri country from the 1820s, with the early establishment of the village of Dubbo in 1849, 52 km east of Narromine.

-For hundreds of years, the Macquarie River has been the homeland for many Wiradjuri tribes.
-However, for the past 200 years, its indigenous name "Wambuul" has been an excluded point of reference for the winding waterway.
-In December 2021, the NSW government restored its traditional name and formally assigned the name Wambuul to the riverbed.
-The process was brought about by the Bathurst Local Aboriginal Land Council (BLALC) in 2020 and became immediately into effect.
-The towns situated on and around the Macquarie/Wambuul River including Narromine, will now use the names individually or combined as both are recognised with equal status.
+In December 2021, the NSW government restored the river's traditional name, formally assigning the name Wambuul.
+The process was brought about by the Bathurst Local Aboriginal Land Council (BLALC) in 2020 and came immediately into effect.
+The towns situated on and around the Macquarie/Wambuul River, including Narromine, now use the names individually or combined as both are recognised with equal status.
 The term Wambuul means 'winding river' in Wiradjuri language.